Konijima/PZ-BaseMod/Client-Server-Concept/lua/server/MyModName/README.md

 ## ServerEvents.lua

-> Adds the Server Events defined into the config file.
+> Prepare our mod custom events on the server, defined in our Config.

 ## ServerModData.lua

-> Create and prepare the various Global ModData used by our mod. **(server-side)**
+> Load/Create the Global ModData on the server, defined in our Config.